-For Performance Analysis to properly monitor a target on the network, the following ports on the monitored target must be accessible to the SentryOne Server machine(s):
+For Performance Analysis to properly monitor a target on the network, the following ports on the monitored target must be accessible to the SentryOne monitoring service machine(s):

 SQL Server Access

 tcp 1433 (or whatever port is used by SQL Server)

 Windows Performance Counter Access

 tcp 445 (SMB, RPC/NP)

 For WMI access:

 tcp 135 (RPC)